 After that, In step 2, new solution candidates are generated toward the global best solution.

-For example, x_1 moves to right, x_3 moves the down, and x_4 moves left to be close to the global best solution.
+For example, x_1 moves to right, x_3 moves to down, and x_4 moves to left to be close to the global best solution.
 Such moved solutions become new solution candidates.
 Note that x_2 does not move because the x_2 is the global best solution, (that is, the distance to the global best solution is 0.)

 P10

-In step 3, if the pulse emission rate r is less than random value, other new solution candidates are generated around the global best solution as the local search.
+In step 3, if the pulse emission rate r is less than random value, other new solution candidates are generated around the global best solution, x_*, as the local search.

-In detail, the local solution of x_i is generated around x_* by the equation as shown in this figure.
+In detail, x_loc_i, the local solution of x_i is generated around x_* by the equation as shown in this figure.

-2ϵA is the window of x_* which means that solution candidates x_loc_i are generated within this range limited by ϵ.
+2ϵA is the window of x_* which means that solution candidates x_loc_i are generated within the range of 2ϵA.

 P11

-other new solution candidate, x_rnd_i is randomly generated in the search space by the equation, which is the same one in step 1.
+other new solution candidate, x_rnd_i, is randomly generated in the search space by the equation, which is the same one in step 1.

 P12

-Then here, if the loudness value is larger than random value and the fitness value of candidates are better than the current solution, the new one is overwritten as the current solution.
-Moreover, the loudness value goes down and the pulse emission rate rises up in contrast.
+In step 5, if the loudness value is larger than random value and one of three new solution candidates is better than the current solution, the current solution is replaced by better new solution candidate.

+After that the loudness value decreases, while the pulse emission rate increases in contrast.

+In step 6, return to the step 2.

 P13

-After this first iteration, these solutions come to approach the global best solution again and again.
-Then, converge to the global optima.
+Through the cycle of these six steps, the solutions are closed to the global best solution, and finally converge to the global optima.

 P14

-This is the BA and NSBA flowchart.
+This slide adds the NSBA flowchart in the BA flowchart

+As you can see, we improve two parts for NSBA.

-In our proposed method, we made 2 changes.
-The one change is to extend BA with Novelty search for finding many optima which never found.
-The other one is to generate new solution candidates around the personal best solution in the exploitation.
+In detail, the step 2 is improved to introduce Novelty search into BA for finding many optima which has not yet found.
+The step 3 is also improved to generate new solution candidates around the personal best solution instead of the around the global best for finding better solutions around the personal best solution.

+I will explain these improvements from the next slide.

 P15

-This is the novelty search.
-When some solutions are crowded in the dense area, the sparseness function rho can keep solution x away from the nearest neighbor solutions mu i.
-But this function calculates norm vector, so we represented it to vector equation as below.
-Moreover, we changed this equation independent of parameter k. when solutions already distributed, the vector is calculated almost 0.
+In order to find other solutions, the step 2 in NSBA move solutions from dense area to sparse area by NS.
+Concretely, NSBA calculates the distance vector of solution by this function, where this part corresponds to the sparseness function.
+What should be noted hear is that this equation is modified from the norm (the absolute value of x_j – u_i) to the vector (x_j – x_i) to determine the moving direction and is also modified to adjust the moving distance by dividing it with the square of the norm.

+From this equation, for example, x_1 moves to left up, x_2 moves to left down, x_3 moves up left, and x_4 moves to right down in order to move from dense area to sparse area.
+Note that the parameter k is independently determined by the distance, the moving distance is calculated almost 0 when solutions already distributed.

 P16

-In this step from conventional BA to NSBA, we changed global best solution to local best solution.
+To keep and improve the multiple solutions, the step 3 in NSBA search the solution around the personal best solution instead of the global best solution.

+From this modification, for example, the x_loc_1, the local solution of x_1 is generated around x_1 within the range of 2ϵA.
+The local solution of x_2 is also generated around x_2 within the range of 2ϵA, and so on.

 P17

 This mechanism can locate solutions to multiple local optima.